 Myths and tips for young workers

 When you start a new job, you might get told or asked to do things that don’t seem quite right.
-Here are some common myths and tips to help you.

 Look out for

 Myth 1: paying low, flat rates of pay for all hours worked is OK if the worker agrees